What AI Discoverability Means for Luxury Hotels

 4. Geographic and Context Specificity

-Does the AI accurately represent where the property is, what surrounds it, and what that geography means for the traveler experience?
-Geographic blur — where a property is described in generic regional terms rather than specific context — reduces its relevance for travelers asking place-specific questions.
+Does the AI accurately represent where the property is, what surrounds it, and why that location matters to the traveler experience?
+Geographic blur can reduce relevance for place-specific questions.

 What AI Discoverability Is Not

 AI discoverability is not the same as website traffic.
-A property can have strong blue-link search rankings and still be invisible to or misrepresented by AI travel systems.
+A property can perform well in traditional search and still be omitted, misclassified, or generically described in AI-generated travel answers.

 AI discoverability is not the same as digital PR or brand mentions.
-Mentions without authoritative, machine-readable context do not reliably produce accurate AI representations.
+Third-party coverage can strengthen corroboration, but mentions alone do not guarantee accurate AI representation.

 The Relationship Between AI Discoverability and Owned Demand Infrastructure